droglenc/NCMTH107/modules/BEDAQuant_Prep.md

 1. What kind of values can the correlation coefficient be?
 1. When should you NOT use the correlation coefficient?
 1. How do you use the correlation coefficient to make a qualitative (i.e., wordy) statement about strength for observation (or uncontrolled) studies?
 For experimental (or controlled) studies?
+1. Explain what is meant by "correlation is not causation."